mdkinney/edk2-email-archive-webhook/Readme.md

   And use of lock around all git operations.
 Consider returning list of files modified and set of formatted patches from the Fetch() method.

+  See if order of operations can be changed to collect all information required to perform all local git operations at same time making lock on repo directory only one time.
+  + Init
+  + fetch PR
+  + list of files modified
+  + Diff required for emails
+  + send email contents with formatting

+* fetch repo base.ref.
+Default depth is 200.
+Since the only file needed for processing is Maintainers.txt, can likely use Depth = 1.

+  Changed default to Depth=1.
+Need to do more testing.

+  Only used to get Maintainers.txt.
+See other task to get Maintainers.txt directly from github without using git.

 * Update database to auto update if fields or models are added/removed/renamed.

 * Add test case with the same commits in more than one open PR.
 Commit_comments should generate emails against all PRs with that same commit.
+Also include same commit SHA in other repos and make sure those other repos are ignored.

-* Clean up SQLAlchemy database so deleted logs reduce file size.
+* Clean up SQLAlchemy database so deleted logs reduce database file size.

 * Use message queue for received requests

 * Use message queue to send emails

-* fetch repo base.ref.
-Default depth is 200.
-Since the only file needed for processing is Maintainers.txt, can likely use Depth = 1.

-  Changed default to Depth=1.
-Need to do more testing.

 * Review what happens when the PR is an update to Maintainers.txt.
 Need old and new maintainer/reviewer to review the change unless the old maintainer